vibrahim09/enobase_osu/README.md

 1. Communicate with an LLM to describe the business application they want to create.
 2. The LLM will then interact with the no-code tools to generate a fully functioning application based on the user’s prompt.
    Built-in rag to retrieve relevant content
    Generate pages with blocks content
    Generate dynamic data model
    Generate queries, formulas, and charts based on the dynamic data models Generate custom component based on a design system (i.e. like https://v0.dev)
-Note: This is an international project partner located in Europe.
-Mind the time difference for communication.

 ### Objectives
 Build a conversational interface where users can discuss their requirements with an LLM.